top of page

 (This information will NOT be reported in any local newspaper!)

-by building a brand-new 510 student campus as enrollment dropped.
+building a brand-new 510 student campus as enrollment declined.

 The issue at hand is that the